C100-R – ADMISSION TO THE CORPORATION

 Transfer Students

-The Corporation will educate, tuition free, students who have legal settlement in the Corporation, and students enrolled according to the requirements of I.C.
-20-26-11.
-The Corporation is not accepting the transfer of any student who does not have legal settlement within the Corporation.
 Pursuant to I.C.
-20-26-11-6.5, and except as permitted by law for capacity, discipline, or attendance issues, the Corporation shall accept a transferring student who does not have legal settlement in the school corporation and who has a parent who is a current employee of the transferee school corporation or has a parent that is an employee of a contracted agency/corporation that works in the school building for a minimum of 15 hours per week:
+20-26-11-6.5, and except as permitted by law for capacity, discipline, or attendance issues, the Corporation shall accept a transferring student who does not have legal settlement in the school corporation and who has a parent who is a current employee of the transferee school corporation or has a parent that is an employee of a contracted agency/corporation that works in the school building for a minimum of 20 hours per week:

 1. with an annual salary of at least eight thousand dollars ($8,000); or